aospapp/aosp/compatibility/cdd/3_software/3_8_user-interface-compatibility.md

 Android supports a Display Cutout as described in the SDK document.
-The [`DisplayCutout`]( https://developer.android.com/reference/android/view/DisplayCutout) API defines an area on the edge of the display that is not functional for displaying content.
+The [`DisplayCutout`]( https://developer.android.com/reference/android/view/DisplayCutout) API defines an area on the edge of the display that may not be functional for an application due to a display cutout or curved display on the edge(s).

 If device implementations include display cutout(s), they:

-*   [C-1-1] MUST only have cutout(s) on the short edge(s) of the device.
-Conversely, if the device's aspect ratio is 1.0(1:1), they MUST NOT have cutout(s).
+*   [C-1-5] MUST NOT have cutout(s) if the device's aspect ratio is 1.0(1:1).
 *   [C-1-2] MUST NOT have more than one cutout per edge.
 *   [C-1-3] MUST honor the display cutout flags set by the app through the [`WindowManager.LayoutParams`](